Share This Article:

 Becoming a zookeeper may be quite appealing, especially if you have a soft spot for wildlife care and conservation.
 But the process of applying for this position may be complicated and competitive.
 Zoo’s Victoria estimates that there are approximately 150 zookeepers in major zoos across Australia, making it a competitive career to enter.
 Here are some helpful steps to help you secure a zookeeper’s position:

 In Australia, there is no set qualification required to become a zookeeper.
-However, to secure an entry-level zookeeper position, you will face stiff competition.
-For this reason, you will stand a better chance if you have a related qualification and experience working in a zoo or captive animal environment.
+However, you will face intense competition to secure an entry-level zookeeper position.
+For this reason, you will stand a better chance if you have a related qualification and experience working either with animals or in a zoo or captive animal environment.
 Here are some recommended courses of study:-

 Working with Zoo animals